 Lubrication

 Most products marketed as hairball remedies are petroleum jelly-based.
 Others use vegetable oils or beeswax instead of petrolatum.
-They contain added flavors and sweeteners like malt syrup, fructose, and dextrose.
+They often contain added flavors and sweeteners like malt syrup, fructose, and dextrose.

 Dietary Changes